zhakamizhako/CanvasHUD/README.md

 # Zhakami Zhako's Gauge Script / Canvas HUD System
-#### For use with SaccFlight; Not to be redistributed.
+#### For use with SaccFlight; For internal Saccflight, BLACK ACES staff, 425th VTFTW, YURU YURU AVIATION members, UHR and selected individuals only.
+#### Not to be redistributed unless permitted.
 #### Discord: ZhakamiZhako#2147 | Twitter: [@ZZhako](https://twitter.com/ZZhako/) | zhintamizhakami@gmail.com

 ## Introduction

-Sacchan's Flight and Vehicles (SaccFlight) is an amazing system when it comes to creating Aircraft, Boats and Vehicles in VRChat and yet lacks an easier way in order to create your own custom instruments.
+Sacchan's Flight and Vehicles (SaccFlight) is an amazing system when it comes to creating Aircraft, Boats and Vehicles in VRChat and yet lacks an easier way in order to create your own custom instruments or HUD.

-This system aims to solve a problem where people cannot effectively create their own instruments / HUD / Effects via Animations, Animation parameters, Animation layers and Text Elements.
+This system aims to allow people to create their projected instruments / HUD / Effects via Animations, Animation parameters, Animation layers and Text Elements.

 ## The Script Explained

-Here's a comprehensive list of possible value readouts that the CanvasHUD may be able to create
+The script works in a way where it takes certain values of the aircraft's state; Altitude, Speed, etc.

+Reference:

 ### Animations